Tim Ballard: Operation Underground Railroad

 Ballard founded the non-profit organization Operation Underground Railroad (O.U.R.) in 2013.
+The organization's mission is to support local and international law enforcement in identifying, rescuing, and rehabilitating victims of sex trafficking.
+It operates across multiple continents and has developed law enforcement training programs in Latin America, Asia, and Africa.
 He has claimed that his organization has rescued thousands of trafficking victims.
 He was invited by Donald Trump to join a White House anti-trafficking advisory board.

 On May 14, 2015, Ballard testified before the United States Congress House Foreign Affairs Subcommittee on Global Human Rights during which he recommended procedures and practices for rescuing children from trafficking rings.
 The hearing focused on partnerships between the US government and non-governmental organizations that rescue trafficking victims.
 On March 6, 2019, Ballard testified before the US Senate Judiciary Committee about US-Mexico border security and its relation to child sex trafficking.
 As early as 2016, Ballard was criticized for broadcasting raids without regard for victim privacy.

-Ballard was appointed to the White House Public-Private Partnership Advisory Council to End Human Trafficking in 2019.
-The Council was terminated as required by the enabling legislation on September 30, 2020.

 In October 2020, the Attorney's Office of Davis County, Utah initiated an investigation into complaints that O.U.R. and Ballard had conducted illegal fundraising efforts.
 No charges were filed and the investigation was closed on March 28, 2023.